Loopy-App/loopy-account-deletion/README.md

-# Loopy App – Account & Data Deletion
+# Delete Your Loopy Account

-If you would like to delete your Loopy account and associated data, please follow the steps below.
+If you would like to delete your Loopy account and associated data, please email:

-## How to Request Account Deletion

-1. Open the Loopy app
-2. Go to Profile → Settings
-3. Select "Delete Account"

-OR

-Email us at: support@loopy.app
-with the subject line: "Delete My Loopy Account"

-Include the email address used to create your account.

-## What Data Is Deleted

-When your account is deleted, we permanently remove:
+sjdanielsen1@gmail.com

+Include:

+- Your account email
+- Subject: Delete My Loopy Account

+We will delete:

-- Your profile information
+- Your account details
-- Email address
-- Check-in history
+- Check-in data
-- Journal entries and brain dumps
-- Mood and medication tracking data
+- Notes and logs
-- Usage data linked to your account

-## Data Retention

-Some anonymised technical logs may be retained for up to 90 days for security and compliance purposes.

-These logs cannot be linked back to you.

-## Processing Time

-Deletion requests are processed within 7 business days.

----

-Loopy is built for ADHDers, by ADHDers.
-We respect your privacy and your right to control your data.
+We retain no personal data after deletion.

+Processing time: up to 14 days.